VVargaOI/SafeguardCustomPlatform/SampleScripts/HTTP/README.md

 ## OneLogin_GRC_JIT_addon

-This Solution Accelerator addon was created to implement JIT role elevation for OneLogin until it is not available out-of-box in Safeguard.
+This Solution Accelerator addon was created to implement JIT role elevation for OneLogin until it is available out-of-box in Safeguard.

 ### How does it work
 The OneLogin_GRC_JIT_addon implements Restore/Suspend and Elevate/Demote functions.
 The ChangePassword function is also defined as it's a must-have for Custom Platform scripts, however it does nothing (only logs that it does nothing).